binnyva/DZG-Notes/Human Needs.md

 date: 2020-12-19 18:40:27
 ---

 Human needs are finite and classifiable.
-There are 9 fundamental human needs that are constant accross time periods and cultures.
+There are 9 fundamental human needs that are constant across time periods and cultures.

 - **Subsistence**: Food, water, shelter
 - **Protection**: Place to live, social security